-On an episode of the Tonight Show Starring Jimmy Fallon, the late night host announced live to the world that he had purchased a Bored Ape through MoonPay.
-Jimmy’s Ape is now on full display to his more than 51 million Twitter followers.
+On an episode of the Tonight Show Starring Jimmy Fallon, the late night host announced live to the world that he had purchased a Bored Ape.
+Jimmy’s Ape was also on full display to his more than 51 million Twitter followers.

 This level of exposure can only happen with Bored Apes, and that’s by design.
 BAYC famously gives commercial rights to owners as part of their membership.
 So if an Ape owner wanted to produce a film or TV series based around their Ape, they could do so.